usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 mentioned, the Department is adopting Level AA as the conformance level under subpart H of this part.
 In the regulatory text at § 35.200(b)(1) and (2), the Department provides that public entities must comply with Level A and Level AA success criteria and conformance requirements specified in WCAG 2.1.
-As noted in the NPRM, 76 WCAG 2.1 provides that for Level AA conformance, the web page must satisfy all the Level A and Level AA Success Criteria.
-77 However, individual success criteria in WCAG 2.1 are labeled only as Level A or Level AA.
+As noted in the NPRM, {% fn 76 %} WCAG 2.1 provides that for Level AA conformance, the web page must satisfy all the Level A and Level AA Success Criteria. {% fn 77 %} However, individual success criteria in WCAG 2.1 are labeled only as Level A or Level AA.
 Therefore, a person reviewing individual requirements in WCAG 2.1 may not understand that both Level A and Level AA success criteria must be met to attain Level AA conformance.
 Accordingly, the Department has